britram/taps-transports/draft-ietf-taps-transports.md

 by time stamp and is used to reorder packets.
 Damaged frames may be repaired before the media payloads are decompressed to display or store the data.

-RTCP is an associated control protocol that works with RTP.
+RTCP is a control protocol that works alongside a RTP flow.
 Both the RTP sender and receiver can send RTCP report packets.
 This is used to periodically send control information and report performance.
 Based on received RTCP feedback, an RTP sender can adjust the transmission, e.g., perform rate